By Trish Jordan

 Farmers are only 2% of Canada’s population so it will take a collective approach from everyone involved in agriculture to expand our voice and change consumer perceptions.
-Monsanto has embraced this opportunity over the past few years, engaging in thousands of discussions and interactions with consumers, creating digital content and sharing positive stories to build understanding and correct some of the misconceptions about modern agriculture.
+Bayer has embraced this opportunity over the past few years, engaging in thousands of discussions and interactions with consumers, creating digital content and sharing positive stories to build understanding and correct some of the misconceptions about modern agriculture.
 We may not be perceived as the best messenger, but we are no longer shying away from conversations with consumers.

 Every farmer has a story